sounok1234/Object_search_in_image/README.md

 4. Add undo/redo for drawing patch
 5. Add user guides
 6. Use WebSockets for Real-Time Responses
-7. Same as backend no 7
+7. Drowdown to provide model options for backend 7
+8. Update frontend tools for custom shape drawing for backend 8